VerifiedarXiv:2005.1416520 min

 # K = 0 is zero-shot, K = 1 is one-shot, K in 10..100 is few-shot

 Why would this work at all?
-The framing the paper offers is meta-learning.
-During pre-training, predicting the next token across a trillion words forces the model to pick up a broad set of skills and patterns.
-Among those patterns are tasks that recur inside a single passage, like a list of translations or a Q-and-A format.
-The model learns to recognize and continue such patterns.
-At test time, your prompt is one more such pattern, and the model continues it.
+The paper frames it as meta-learning, but the underlying reason is simple.
+A trillion words of text contain endless repeated formats, Q-and-A pairs, lists, translations, code, and predicting the next token inside such a passage forces the model to infer the format from the first few items, because the next token depends on it.
+Pre-training on a trillion words therefore builds a broad set of skills and patterns, among them the habit of recognizing a format and continuing it.
+At test time, a prompt with examples is one more format, defined on the spot, and the model continues it.
 The paper calls the slow accumulation of skills during pre-training the outer loop, and the fast recognition-and-continuation inside a single forward pass the inner loop, the part they name in-context learning.

 Why scale: loss follows a power law